TBI805/MambaGM/README.md

-This is the Pytorch implementation for MambaFree
+This is the Pytorch implementation for MambaFR

 ### Environment